maxkferg/meteor-facebook-collections/README.md

 Usage
 ---------------
 The FacebookCollections object will be exposed on the client.
-The active user must be associate with a facebook account to use facebook-collections Once the user has logged in via the meteor accounts-facebook package, the package can be used.
+The current user must be associated with a facebook account to use facebook-collections.
+Once the user has logged in via the meteor accounts-facebook package, the package can be used.

 ###.getPosts(user,fields,maxItems)

-Return an empty collection that will be filled with Facebook posts
+Return an empty collection that will be filled with Facebook posts<br/>
-@username: The page to request post from, can be 'me'
+@user: The page to request post from, can be 'me'<br/>
-@fields: A list of fields to be requested
+@fields: A list of fields to be requested<br/>
-@maxItems: The maximum number of posts to be added to the collection
+@maxItems: The maximum number of posts to be added to the collection<br/>

 ```javascript
 var MyPosts = FacebookCollections.getPosts("me",["type","picture"],300); // --> Meteor.Collection